 Welcome to iPodMeister, one of the few places in the nation where you can still sell an entire CD-collection in one easy transaction without any cherry picking and bar code scanning!

 Since 2004, iPodMeister has bought used CDs and DVDs countrywide in exchange for old-fashioned cash.
-We also exchange used CDs and DVDs for brand new iPads, iPods, e-readers such as the Kindle, external hard drives, and now the brand new iPhone 5C and iPhone 5S.
+We also exchange used CDs and DVDs for brand new iPads, iPods, e-readers such as the Kindle, external hard drives, smartphones, and the iPad 2 with retina display.
 All devices are brand new and come with full warranty.
 We will send you a check for smartphones that require activation.

 We offer free inbound- and outbound shipping within the 48 contiguous states.
 You tell us how many CDs you have and we send you prepaid Fedex shipping labels.

 We want to make it easy for you!
 No cherry picking, title list or UPC/barcodes required.

 Different models require different numbers of discs for the exchange (see below).
 DVDs count like CDs and they can be combined.
 Boxsets count by the number of discs in the set.
 Club CDs from BMG and Columbia count as half, as do so-called scratch outs and cut outs.

 iPodMeister also buys CDs and DVDS for old-fashioned, crystal-clear cash.
 All music and movie genres are accepted with the exception of adult DVDs. iPodMeister pays more than used record stores because we don’t have to pay rent for a store.
 We pay by cash, PayPal or corporate check.